b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 sc(s)
 ```

-The function is not very efficient, but it should do the trick.
-We start to by initializing a few variables that we will use later.
+That is not the most efficient method, but it should do the trick.
+We start by initializing a few variables that we will use later (`sampleSize`, `xCutoffForAlpha`, `beta`).
 Then using previously defined functions (`getXForBinomRightTailProb` and `getBetaForBinomialHA`) we conduct a series of experiments for different sample sizes (between `start` and `finish`).
-Once the obtained `beta` fulfills the requirement (`beta <= cutoffBeta`) we set the `sampleSize` to that value (`sampleSize = n`) and stop further search with a `break` statement (so if `sampleSize` of 6 is OK, we will not look at larger sample sizes).
+Once the obtained `beta` fulfills the requirement (`beta <= cutoffBeta`) we set `sampleSize` to that value (`sampleSize = n`) and stop subsequent search with a `break` statement (so if `sampleSize` of 6 is OK, we will not look at larger sample sizes).
 If the `for` loop terminates without satisfying our requirements then the value of `-99` (`sampleSize` was initialized with it) is returned.
 This is an impossible value for a sample size.
 Therefore it points out that the search failed.
 Let's put it to the test.

 In this exercise we said that Peter wins with John on average 5:1 ($H_{A}$, prob = 5/6 = `jl round(5/6, digits=2)`).
 So what is the sample size necessary to confirm that with the acceptable type I error ($alpha \le 0.05$) and type II error ($\beta \le 0.2$) cutoffs.